nplrkn/alsoran/documentation/Connection Management.md

 ### Between AMF and GNB-CU

 Conversely, the AMF may order us to open multiple associations to it.
 Here we have the reverse problem.
 A single GNB-CU worker gets an AMF Configuration Update, but each worker should then open a connection to the AMF.
 When a worker gets the AMF Configuration Update, it sets up N TNLAs and responds.

-Then maybe the other workers catch up by adding their own connections and sending RAN CONFIGURATION UPDATE.
-But maybe AMFs won't cope with this.
+The NG-RAN node is also allow to add endpoints.
+So the other workers catch up by adding their own connections and sending RAN CONFIGURATION UPDATE.

+> When the configuration with multiple SCTP endpoints per NG-RAN node is supported and the NG-RAN node wants to add additional SCTP endpoints, the RAN configuration update procedure shall be the first NGAP procedure triggered on an additional TNLA of an already setup NG-C interface instance after the TNL association has become operational, and the AMF shall associate the TNLA to the NG-C interface instance using the included Global RAN node ID.

+free5GC AMF identifies GNB / creates RAN context by connection.
+Each of our workers would manifest as a separate RAN.
+So it is never going to do triangular redirection.
+And there is no point having a node controller because there is no coordination required.

+Open5GS AMF identifies the gNB by address - see amf_gnb_find_by_addr().
+Presumably this means it can't do triangular redirection either.
+Since both NG Setup and ngap_handle_ran_configuration_update() call amf_gnb_set_gnb_id() the GNB IDs will overwrite each other for the purposes of handover.

+If neither of the open source AMFs can cope with multiple parallel connections from same gNB, possibly some of the commerical ones don't either.
+It depends on their support for TS 38.412 multi associations.

 ## Overload